RebeccaHA/final-project-beers/README.md

 The program is as easy as ordering a beer, you can select a beer by name by typing the specific beer name like so "Beer Name" or get a list of beers by typing "list".
 Once your beer is selected you can check its abv('abv'), food pairings ('food pairings') and description (description).
 To exit type 'exit' at any time.
 Cheers!

 ## License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/final-project-beers.

 ## Developer notes